Building Gradient by Gradient: Decentralised Energy Functions for Bimanual Robot Assembly: Evaluation

 \section{Evaluation}

-Our evaluations of our approach are designed to investigate the following: \begin{enumerate} \item Can the gradient-based method find trajectories for sequential planning, such as assembly, whilst avoiding local minima? \item How accurate are high-tolerance contact-rich insertions, such as part mating, in the real world? \item What is the response and robustness to external disturbances, such as a person assisting or hindering during assembly? \item Do coordinated behaviours, such as coordinated assembly and object hand-overs, emerge from this decentralised planning method? \end{enumerate} To execute this evaluation, we begin by discussing our experimental setup.
+We evaluate BGBG to investigate the following: \begin{enumerate} \item Can the gradient-based method find trajectories for sequential planning, such as assembly, whilst avoiding local minima? \item How quickly does BGBG plan tasks and motions per component? \item How accurate are high-tolerance contact-rich insertions, such as part mating, in the real world? \item What is the response and robustness to external disturbances, such as a person assisting or hindering during assembly? \item Do coordinated behaviours, such as coordinated assembly and object hand-overs, emerge from this decentralised planning method? \end{enumerate} To execute this evaluation, we begin by discussing our experimental setup.